DavidVFitzGerald/flood-prediction-model/README.md

 ## Project Goal
 The goal of this project is to estimate the probability of flooding of an area based on various factors.
-This is achieved by testing different machine learning models on the data available, and selecting the best-performing one.
+This is achieved by testing different machine learning models on the data available, and selecting the best-performing model.
 The selected model is deployed as a service in a Docker container.

 ## Data
 The dataset used for this project is fictitious.
 It was generated for a competition hosted on [kaggle](https://www.kaggle.com/competitions/playground-series-s4e5/data).
 To facilitate reproducibility, the dataset has been included in the files of this project.
 The dataset is contained in the ```train.csv``` file.

-This dataset contains an id column, 20 features representing different variables that can potentially influence flooding, and the flood probability, which is the target varaiable.
+This dataset contains an id column, 20 features representing different variables that can potentially influence flooding, and the flood probability, which is the target variable.
 As described in the EDA section of the jupyter notebook ```notebook.ipynb```, all features are of type ```int``` and the target variable is of type ```float```.
 For details regarding the distributions of the variables and their correlation, refer to the EDA section in the notebook.

 ## Model Training